 - Emptied twice a week

-- Shrub beds are weeded and litter picked four times a year with pruning as necessary
+- Shrub beds are weeded and litter is picked four times a year with pruning as necessary.

 - Litter in contractual areas is collected under Environmental Protection Act 1990 by our contractors FCC Environment (UK) Ltd (formerly FOCSA).
 Open spaces are inspected by our officers monthly and any fly-tipping is removed as quickly as possible.
 Anyone who witnesses fly-tipping is asked to report the incident to us with as much information as possible as we will prosecute the offenders.
-Please call 01386 565018 or fill in our online Fly Tipping report form
+Please call 01386 565018 or complete our online Fly Tipping report form.

 For those people whose properties have gates which give access to our Parks and Open Spaces, we do need to clarify the legality of the situation.